Art Contest – Info & Rules

 Request For All Entries:

 While we will encourage our female mascot, Sana, and the chibis to be utilized, we are looking for ALL types of artwork.
 Also, there is no limit to the number of subjects that can be included in the art piece.
-Our yearly theme is listed at the top of the page, which is what we request the artwork to be based on.
+Our yearly theme is listed at the top of the page and is what we request the artwork be based on.
 Please ensure the artwork is not overtly sexual or disturbing, which might displease certain people.
-The design must show some influence from the Japanese art style if possible.
+The design must show some influence from the Japanese art style, if possible.
 We are leaving it up to the artist to develop the design.
-Review previous entries from 2009 – 2024 galleries (top of this page) if you need inspiration.
+Please review previous entries from the galleries (at the top of this page) if you need inspiration.

 Please review our galleries for references to our mascot, Sana, and the chibis.
 Below is the original concept art of Sana and our Chibis if you’d like to see their designs, but you are not required to mimic the style.
 We want to see entries that are diverse in design.
 You are not required to incorporate Sana, as any gender may be included in the art piece at the artist’s discretion.